kinoml.datasets.torch_datasets¶

 The X tensors can be of the same shape.
 In that case, the NPZ file only has a single

-syntax.
-When queried, it returns a list oftorch.tensor
+X_s{int}syntax.
+When queried, it returns a list oftorch.tensorobjects.

 If each system is characterized with more than one tensor: